dasUtsav/event-manager-bootstrap/README.md

 3. Run Apache and MySQL from xampp and type localhost/phpmyadmin/ in your browser to open the MySQL GUI.
 4. Using the simple UI, create a database called eventmanager and in it, create three tables called people, events and attending.
 5. Make 2 columns in the table people; 'username' and 'password'.
 Please give the appropriate varchar length you require.
 6. For events, create the columns 'id' (with auto-increment), 'name', 'genre', 'venue', 'date' and 'summary'.
-Please give the appropriate datatypes.
+Give name, genre and venue a varchar datatype with length 25, id a datatype of int and primary key (don't specify any length), date gets a type of date and summary gets a type of tinytext (with no length specified for either).
 7. For attending, create the columns 'username' and 'name'.
 Please give an appropriate varchar (25) as required.
 Open the index.php file in your browser by typing localhost/folder_name/index.php (preferably Chrome) and you are good to go!
 8. Sign up and then login to access the homepage.
 9. Go to the Add Events page to enter records in the database and see them being displayed in the home page.